linhtran1003/E-Commerce_Analysis/README.md

 <h2 align="center"> Overview </h2>

 <p>
-  This report represents an in-depth analysis of a global e-commerce businesss specializing in popular gaming products.
+  This report represents an in-depth analysis of a global e-commerce businesss specializing in gaming products.
 The available data contains approximately 22,000 transactions from 18,000 customers, covering the period from January 2019 to February 2021.
-The analysis will primarily focus on the 2019 - 2020 period to providing a clearer view of business performance before and during a major shift in global consumer behavior.
+The analysis will primarily focus on the 2019 - 2020 period to provide a clearer view of business performance before and during a major shift in global consumer behavior.
 The objective is to examine sales trends, product performance, and marketing effectiveness in order to identify key revenue drivers, uncover growth opportunities, and understand changes in customer purchasing behavior over time.
 </p>

-<p>The key insights and recommendations of this analysis are structured around the following areas:</p>
+<p>The key insights and recommendations are structured around the following areas:</p>

 <ul>
   <li>